 Step 6 - test the room as a viewer before you invite anyone.
 Walk through the experience from the other side.
 Check that permissions are working correctly and documents are loading properly.

 Step 7 - invite reviewers and monitor engagement.
 Real-time notifications tell you when someone accesses the room.
 Activity reports show you which documents are getting attention.
-In energy fundraising, knowing which technical reports or financial scenarios investors are spending time on is useful signal.
+In energy business, knowing which technical reports or financial scenarios visitors are spending time on is useful signal.

 For simple use cases, tools like Ellty are built so you can get through all of these steps in under an hour if your documents are prepared.
 No account manager calls required.